Bianchi period polynomials: Hecke action and congruences: Congruences

 Included in the associated GitHub repo is a file, \texttt{check\_congruences.m}, which contains the Hecke eigenvalues for all primes of $K$ up to norm 1000, as well as code that checks they are congruent modulo the claimed primes.
 Using the method described in Section \ref{pol_congruences}, and carried out in Sections \ref{BC_cong}, \ref{genuine_cong}, \ref{cusp_cong}, this file also verifies that the period polynomials are congruent modulo the claimed primes.

 These are, as far as we know, the first congruences in the literature concerning higher weight genuine Bianchi modular forms.
 A novelty concerning these congruences is that we ``detect'' them using Bianchi period polynomials, as we describe below.
+This is in analogy with the case of congruence subgroups of the classical modular group, as in, for example, \cite{Gaba_Popa}.

 We will often refer to Hecke eigenvectors in the space of Bianchi period polynomials as Bianchi modular forms.
 This is justified under the embeddings discussed in the introduction and our results concerning the Hecke action.